openplans/openblock-old/docs/install/geodata.rst

 First, ``Locations`` are relatively large areas described by polygons, representing areas such as neighborhoods or postal codes.
-OpenBlock shows a list of Locations of each type, and it's expected that there are relatively few of them - perhaps dozens.
+OpenBlock shows a list of Locations of each type, and it's expected that there are relatively few of each type - perhaps dozens.
 By contrast, a ``Place`` is just a single point and there could be many thousands of them.

 ``Places`` are entirely optional - you can run Openblock just fine